confluentinc/ksqldb-recipes/docs/real-time-analytics/filter-logs-for-splunk/index.md

   PARTITIONS=6
 )
 ```

-This `CREATE STREAM` statement specifies to use (or create if it doesn't exist yet) a Kafka topic to store the results of the stream.
-The `TIMESTAMP` field tells ksqlDB the field to use for the timestamp for each entry in the stream and `TIMESTAMP_FORMAT` indicates the format of the timestamp field.
+This `CREATE STREAM` statement specifies to use (or create, if it doesn't exist yet) a Kafka topic to store the results of the stream.
+The `TIMESTAMP` field tells ksqlDB which field to use for the entry timestamps, and `TIMESTAMP_FORMAT` indicates the format of the timestamp field.

-The `SELECT` part of the query is where you can drill down to pull out only the records you have an interest in from the original stream, let's take a look at each line:
+The `SELECT` part of the query is where you can drill down in the original stream and pull out only the records that interest you.
+Let's take a look at each line:

 ```sql
 SELECT LOG_EVENTS->time as time, LOG_EVENTS->DATA
 ```

-Here you specify that you only want the `time` field and the nested `data` entry from the original JSON.
-In ksqlDB you can access nested JSON objects using the `->` operator.
+This specifies that you want only the `time` field and the nested `data` entry from the original JSON.
+In ksqlDB, you can access nested JSON objects using the `->` operator.

 ```sql
 FROM  audit_log_events
 ```

-The `FROM` clause simply tells ksqlDB to pull the records from the original stream you created to model the Confluent log data.
+The `FROM` clause simply tells ksqlDB to pull the records from the original stream that you created to model the Confluent log data.

 ```sql
 WHERE (LOG_EVENTS->DATA->AUTHORIZATIONINFO->RESOURCETYPE = 'Topic')
 ```

-In this `WHERE` statement you drill down several layers of nested JSON using the `->` operator to specify that the records of the new stream are only those entries involving topic operations.
+In this `WHERE` statement, you use the `->` operator to drill down through several layers of nested JSON.
+This statement specifies that the new stream will contain only entries involving topic operations.